nadjazaric/curriculum-hometask/README.md

 Recent.html should list all comments in a table as: the ordinal number, user's name, comment content, and date.

--Use JavaScript to create table.
-Read comment data from JSON file and create table rows for each array object in json.
+- Use JavaScript to create table.
+Read comment data from comments.json file and create table rows for each array object in json.
 - If the post does not have any comments yet, print the "No comments to show" message.
 - You should also add some css style to make your table look modern.
 - Define funciton recentPage() to render the recent.html page in /recent route